joshspeagle/dynesty/docs/source/faq.rst

 running `add_batch` will assign a new set of samples.
 You can also specifically add new batch corresponding to a certain likelihood range (i.e. corresponding to where your posterior is concentrated).
-Also, if you care about the posterior mostly, you can use larger values of n_effective parameter as that will ensure your posterior is less noisy.
+Also, if you are primarily interested in the posterior, you can use larger values of n_effective parameter of `run_nested` as that will ensure your posterior is less noisy.
 Finally, :meth:`~dynesty.utils.merge_runs` also works with results generated from Dynamic Nested Sampling, so it is just as easy to set off a new run and combine it with your original result.